The Stone Store

 below

-Start at the Stone Store Basin area and relive Kerikeri's past in the Stone Store and Kemp's House, (open daily to the public) before working your way round the village.
+Start at the Stone Store Basin area and relive Kerikeri's past in the Stone Store and Kemp House (The Kerikeri Mission Station) before working your way round the village.

 Enjoy a round of golf at Kauri Cliffs or Waitangi courses, but don't let the panoramic sea views spoil your shot.